polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/colorpicker/README.md

 * [_value] - Initial value, can be either '#xxyyzz', 'rgba(x,y,z,q)' or named color (e.g. 'yellow').
 * [_onchange] - Lambda callback evaluated when value changes. [_value] and [_event] is passed into it.
 * [_label] - An optional descriptive label for your colorpicker.
+* [_class] - Optional CSS classes to use.
+Defaults to "input-group colorpicker-component colorpicker-element".